Smojii/WD-FINALS/readme.md

 <!-- The following are just sample -->
 This final project is to create a resume with 5 contents.
 It must showcase past projects, so that we can see how well we improve our skills on every activity.

 The Key components in my project is how I use shadow boxes, hover effects and keyframes.
-You can those components from the start and up until the end.
+You can see those components from the start and up until the end.

 The technologies I utilized were CSS and HTML.
 I designed the contents using CSS and utilized HTML for the website's structure and content.